HumorGen: Cognitive Synergy for Humor Generation in Large Language Models via Persona-Based Distillation: Ethics Statement

 \section{Ethics Statement}

 Humor generation risks producing offensive content.
 Our framework encourages creative mechanisms (e.g., wordplay, absurdity) over denigration or prejudice.
-All training data derives from public news headlines provided in the SEMEVAL 2026 MWAHAHA task.
+Training data derives from the SEMEVAL 2026 MWAHAHA headlines and our synthetic candidates generated from those prompts; evaluation additionally uses HTB prompts for transfer assessment.
 Human evaluators were volunteers recruited by invitation; no payment was provided.
+All content in this work was written and verified by the authors.
+We used an LLM-based tool solely for grammar correction, language polishing, and LaTeX formatting assistance.
+The authors take full responsibility for the final content.